 - As Cranberry is sour in taste, you may dilute it by adding water.

-- Commercially available Cranberry juice contains high amount of sugar and hence should not be taken by diabetics.
+- Commercially available Cranberry juice contains a high amount of sugar, and hence should not be taken by diabetics.

 - In case the symptoms of UTI become more severe after taking juice medical advice is recommended.